yushuiwx/yushuiwx.github.io/_pages/about.md

 **Xun Wu**, <a href="http://buaahsh.github.io/">Shaohan Huang</a>, Wenhui Wang, <a href="https://thegenerality.com/">Furu Wei</a>

--  Significantly increased the expert activation ratio and enhanced finegrained understanding capabilities in the SMoE model by partitioning tokens before the gating functions
+-  Significantly increase the expert activation ratio and enhanced fine-grained understanding capabilities in the SMoE model by partitioning tokens before the gating functions.
 </div>
 </div>